Nyft-i/Nyft-i.github.io/_posts/2025-07-30-Rot-and-Ruin-1.md

 &nbsp;&nbsp;&nbsp;&nbsp;In defeated acceptance, Tibs speaks “Fine.
 Where are we going with them?”
 {: style="text-align: justify;"}

 &nbsp;&nbsp;&nbsp;&nbsp;“You’ve done Carrae-cairn before.
 Load them onto the cart and we’ll all head over to the cairn in… let's say half an hour?
 Inform the rest of the grove.
-Make sure to wake Miylik.”
+Make sure to wake Miylik, and get him to wake the others.”
 {: style="text-align: justify;"}

 &nbsp;&nbsp;&nbsp;&nbsp;“Understood, miss.”
 The group of teens and young adults work quickly in distributing the task amongst themselves and leave Pyria’s hut a few moments later.